August 20, 2015

-According to NHTSA data, over the past 10 years, 44 school-aged children and teens between the ages of 5-19 were killed in school zones traveling to or from school.* Out of that number, 77 percent (34) were pedestrians either struck by a school bus or another vehicle.
+According to NHTSA data, from 2006-2015 (the latest data available), 44 school-aged children and teens between the ages of 5-19 were killed in school zones traveling to or from school.* Out of that number, 77 percent (34) were pedestrians either struck by a school bus or another vehicle.

 NHTSA provides the following safety tips:

 Stand at least 6 feet (three giant steps) from the approaching school bus while waiting at the bus stop.

 When the school bus arrives, wait until the bus comes to a complete stop, the door opens, and the driver says it’s okay to get on or off.
 Use the handrails to avoid falling.

 Never walk behind a school bus.
 If you must cross the street in front of the bus, walk on a sidewalk or along the side of the street to a place at least 10 feet (five giant steps) in front of the bus before crossing.
 Make eye contact with the bus driver before crossing to make sure the driver can see that you’re crossing to avoid the danger zone.
 If you drop something near the school bus, like a phone or book, the safest thing is to tell the bus driver right away.
 You should not try to pick up the item, because the driver might not be able to see you.